dbcook/openrocket-database/README.md

   values for the entire USA rocket industry.

 * Descriptions have been regularized to the engineering standard of a comma-separated list of attributes, progressing from the most general to the most specific.
-For example, an Estes BNC-5E has the description "Nose cone, balsa, BNC-5E, PN 70212" while a PNC-5A is "Nose cone, plastic, PNC-5A, PN 72600".
+For example, a Semroc BNC-5AW has the description "Nose cone, balsa, BT-5, 2.25", elliptical, PN BNC-5AW".

 * Materials entries have been consolidated into a master reference file `generic_materials.orc` and pasted into the parts database .orc files where used.
 Note